bookofproofs/bookofproofs.github.io/_sources/history/19th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/David_Lajos/">Lajos Dávid</a>

-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Richardson/">Archibald Read Richardson</a>
+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Richardson/">Lewis Fry Richardson</a>
-: Archibald Richardson graduated from Imperial College London and then taught at the college.
-He was badly wounded in World War I. He became Professor of Mathematics at Swansea.
-His main interests were in algebra.
+: An English mathematician, physicist and meteorologist who pioneered modern mathematical techniques of weather forecasting.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Toeplitz/">Otto Toeplitz</a>
 : Toeplitz worked on infinite linear and quadratic forms.
 In the 1930's he developed a general theory of infinite dimensional spaces and criticised Banach's work as being too abstract.